AnilSathi23/Design-Patterns/README.md

 ## Inheritance

-From Google
-In Object-Oriented Programming (OOP), inheritance is a mechanism where one class (called a child class or subclass) acquires the properties and behaviors of another class (called a parent class or superclass), allowing for code reuse and creating hierarchical relationships between classes; essentially, a child class "inherits" characteristics from its parent class, like how a real-world child inherits traits from their parents.
+Inheritance is one of the key principles of Object-Oriented Programming (OOP) in Java.
+It allows a class (called the "child" or "subclass") to inherit the properties and methods of another class (called the "parent" or "superclass").
+This helps in reusing code, establishing a hierarchy, and creating more organized and scalable systems.

+## Key Points about Inheritance:

+### Parent (Superclass) and Child (Subclass):

+- The parent class contains common properties and methods.
+- The child class inherits these members and can add its own unique functionality.

+### extends Keyword:

+- In Java, inheritance is achieved using the extends keyword

 ```java